 Then let me tell you why Metal Guitar Academy trumps YouTube and other guitar instruction gimmicks.

-And, how you can increase your speed, stamina, and power each month, for free.
+And, how you can increase your speed, stamina, power, and neck knowledge...

 Fellow Metal Guitarist,

 Metal Guitar Academy isn’t for wimps, whiners, or “shred apologists” afraid to admit they can’t play fast (and say they don’t want to.
 Right.)

 It’s for the guitarist who works hard for a living, and wants to make the most of their limited practice time.
 Who understands the musical value of powerful, accurate technique (and the freedom it brings).
 Who’s willing to trade some mental and physical sweat to play and understand the guitar better than the majority (who just passively browse YouTube).

 It’s for guitarists who aren't afraid to take a good, hard look at the current state of their technique.
 Who don’t mind admitting that their knowledge of music theory and the guitar neck could be better (a lot better).
 And then get motivated to make a plan, not excuses.